 One of the most moving scenes in my childhood occurred when I was perhaps 10 years old, visiting my grandparents – where “family” was in Philadelphia.
 My brother and I had our two narrow beds strung along the hallway that was most of the second level of the place, with the Mom and Pop shop down below, where my grandparents sold newspapers, sundries, candy, and the occasional ice-cream soda to the residents of their somewhat shabby neighborhood.

-I thought the place very romantic, with the trolley’s going up and down Girard Avenue, ringing their bells, and casting their moving lights and shadows on the walls around us as they moved.
+I thought the place very romantic, with the trolleys going up and down Girard Avenue, ringing their bells and casting moving lights and shadows on the walls around us.

-One might, as my grandfather had wound his tired way up the narrow spiral staircase up from the little kitchen that was behind the store, he stopped to talk with us before continuing up to the third floor.
-(On that were not only my grandparents’ bedroom, but also the place’s one comfortable room, where one could watch TV, and where the old folks dealt with the days proceeds).
+One night, as my grandfather wound his tired way up the narrow spiral staircase from the little kitchen behind the store, he stopped to talk with us before continuing up to the third floor.
+(Up there were my grandparents’ bedroom and the place’s one comfortable room, where one could watch TV and the old folks dealt with the day’s proceeds.)

-I cannot remember how the conversation began, or how it led to the story that — it seemed in retrospect – our grandfather wanted us to hear from him.
-(His speech was heavily inflected with an accent I assume came with having been grown up speaking both Yiddish and Russian.)
+I cannot remember how the conversation began, or how it led to my grandfather telling us this story.
+(His speech was heavily accented, I assume from having grown up speaking both Yiddish and Russian.)

 “I was a boy, like you, back in Russia [it was under the Czar, but in today’s Molodova], and I wanted so much to get an education.
 But that wasn’t possible where I was, and in my family.”
 (I think he indicated that his father stood in the way, but I may be painting that into the story because of what came later.)